Join a red meat allergy discussion with Dr. Erin McGintee at the Westhampton Free Library on September 14, 2017, at 7:00 p.m.

 Becoming a red meat allergy victim

 Victims don’t know they’ve been infected by a tick until symptoms surface.
-Itchy feet and hands, throat swelling, hives, nausea, and an anaphylactic reaction usually take between 3-6 hours to develop.
-Other types of allergies usually manifest immediately.
+Itchy feet and hands, throat swelling, hives, nausea, and an anaphylactic reaction usually take 3-6 hours to develop.
+Other types of allergies manifest immediately.

 Just a small bit of red meat in a meal is enough to trigger a red meat allergy response.
 And it could be severe enough to warrant a trip to the emergency room.
 Victims need to carry epi-pens or other remedies like Benadryl in case of accidental ingestion.